AL3X-69/SurgeryRobot/README.md

 # Surgery Robot
 This repository is a project we've done on class.

-The goal is to
+**The group project being finished, this repo is now archived.**